RoadieHQ/marketing-site/content/docs/custom-plugins/connectivity/broker/index.md

 We copy this type definition to our plugin component as well as modify our `fetch` response to match that type.
 With these modifications we can easily get help from TypeScript to extract the correct values from the response, in order to display them prettily on the screen for the user.

-## Making the plugin it pretty and useful
+## Making the plugin pretty and useful

 The next steps we want to take is to identify the values we want to display on the screen.
 For this demo we choose to show the name of the package (though it will be redundant), the version of the downloadable item, and a download link so our Roadie users can click a link and download the artifact.
 We want to display all of this information in a table.